rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 **Q3)** How many sequences are there in each of the samples?
 Remember there are 4 lines in a fastq file for each sequence.

 ## Taxonomic Profiling with Metaphlan2
 We will use Metaphlan2 to determine the taxonomic composition of each sample.
-As with all other tools, Metaphlan2 has already been installed within the Microbiome Helper Virtualbox.
+As with all other tools, Metaphlan2 has already been installed within the Microbiome Helper Virtual Box.

 Similar to other bioinformatic programs you can get the full help for the program by typing the ‘-h’ option after the program name: